SharePoint/sp-dev-docs/docs/schema/orderby-element-query.md

 ## Example

-The following example sorts the fields first in ascending order by the Newcomers field, then in descending order by Years, and finally in ascending order by Location.
+The following example sorts the fields first in ascending order by the Newcomers field, next in descending order by Years, and finally in ascending order by Location.

 ```XML
 <OrderBy>